Noightmore/LowLevelLangs/README.md

-# random dumb programs from  me trying to learn x86
+# random dump of programs from my tries to learn x86_64 assembly